The two practicals will be separated into:

 ?

-Some population genomics analyses that focus on population demographic history and structure perform better if variants are in relative genome-wide linkage equilibrium, meaning that alleles at different SNP loci must be randomly associated.
+Some population genomics analyses that focus on population demographic history and structure perform better if variants are in relative genome-wide linkage equilibrium, meaning that alleles at different SNP loci must not be linked, or in other words must be randomly associated.
 Indeed, non-random association between alleles (a.k.a. linkage disequilibrium, or LD) would mean redundancy in the data, which would increase computing unnecessarily.
-For other applications that focus on genomic regions (e.g., natural selection), loci in LD are highly informative. plink --indep-pairwise
+For other applications that focus on genomic regions (e.g. natural selection), loci in LD are highly informative.

 calculates the square of the correlation (r2) between allele counts in adjacent SNP loci and stores loci that are below (.prune.in